uinix-js/uinix-theme/readme.md

 ## Project

-`uinix-theme` is inspired by [`theme-ui`][theme-ui] but approaches UI theming in a fundamentally different way as detailed in the next section.
+### Origins

+`uinix-theme` is originally inspired by [`theme-ui`][theme-ui], but its API is built to be simple, agnostic, and fully configurable. `uinix-theme` borrows many ideas and principles from [`fela`][fela].

 ### Goals

 `uinix-theme` aims to
 - be fully configurable.
 Your theme your rules 🤘.
-- be JS-first.
-APIs are framework-agnostic.
+- be JS-first and framework-agnostic.
 Just plain old Javascript.
-- be simple.
-There's not much to `uinix-theme` and it intends to stay update-free.
-- adhere to the [Unix philosophy].  `uinix-theme` programs do one thing and one thing well.
-Non-theme infra and APIs (e.g. resolving themed styles and variants) are not part of the project's responsibility.
+- adhere to the [Unix philosophy].
+Programs are modular and composable; do one thing; and do them well.
+- be simple, clear and update-free.
+No one enjoys keeping up with dependencies, and the project's ultimate goal is to arrive to a stable API.

 ### Version
 `uinix-theme` adheres to [semver] starting at 1.0.0.

 ### Contribute
-Install dependencies with `npm i` and run tests with `npm test`.
+Install dependencies with `npm i` and run tests with `npm test` (Node 18 required).
 You can also run other NPM scripts (e.g. `lint`) from the root of the repo.

 ### Related
 - [`uinix-js`][uinix-js]
 - [`uinix-ui`][uinix-ui]
+- [`fela`][fela]
 - [`theme-ui`][theme-ui]

 ### License